-Topics include measurement fundamentals and instruments used for common engineering measurements, such as displacement, velocity, acceleration, strain, pressure, temperature, fluid flow rate, and chemical composition.
-The course includes experimental planning and analysis.
-ASTM methods introduced.
-Data acquisition means studied.
+Measurement Laboratory provides the opportunity to understand the principle of every physical phenomenon in the real world.
+Physical behavior of systems can be measured, modelled or simulated by the means of standard analysis methods and configurations.
+Topics include: measurement fundamentals and instruments used for common engineering measurements, such as displacement, velocity, acceleration, strain, pressure, temperature, fluid flow rate, and chemical composition.
+Experimental planning and analysis methods are covered.
+The American Society for Testing and Materials (ASTM) standard methods are introduced.
+Data acquisition means are studied.

-Prerequisites: PHYS 233 and CHEM 233 Credits: 2
+Prerequisites: PHYS 233